-The Jaguar I-Pace was unveiled in March 2018, and next year there is an anticipation for the I-Pace facelift.
-However, the current model received several enhancements just a few months ago, in June.
 The Tesla Model Y rival has faster home charging now, thanks to a new, 11 kW on-board charger.
-The new charger allows charging using an AC domestic wall box (three-phase) to charge at an increased rate of 33 miles (WLTP) per hour.
+The charger allows charging using an AC domestic wall box (three-phase) to charge at an increased rate of 33 miles (WLTP) per hour.
 A full charge now takes only 8.6 hours, which is ideal for overnight charging at home.

-Given the significant updates brought to the original Jaguar I-Pace so recently, it is possible that a new Jaguar I-Pace facelift is scheduled to be launched in 2022 with the tweaked design.
+Given the significant updates brought to the original Jaguar I-Pace for MY2021, a Jaguar I-Pace facelift may be due as an MY2023 model in late 2022 or early 2023.